LITUATUI/M3UPT/README.md

 ### 🥇 OTT TV or OTT Navigator IPTV (clones)

-This was the previous recommended player for Android, but currently doesn't some RTP channels.
+This was the previous recommended player for Android, but currently doesn't open some RTP channels.

 ![OTT Navigator IPTV screenshot](/images/OTT-Navigator-IPTV-M3UPT-playlist.avif "OTT Navigator IPTV screenshot")